Big Walter Horton: 1970s

 Horton toured extensively in places such as Germany, Finland, and England.
 He toured usually as a backing musician and, in the 1970s, he performed at blues and folk music festivals in the United States and Europe, frequently with Dixon's Chicago All-Stars.
 He also performed on recordings by blues and rock stars.

 In the late 1970s, if in town, Horton played the Sunday matinees at B.L.U.E.S, with Homesick James and Floyd Jones,(who had switched from guitar to bass), and he toured the United States with James, Guido Sinclair, Eddie Taylor, Richard Molina, Bradley Pierce Smith and Paul Nebenzahl, and he performed on National Public Radio broadcasts.
 Two of the compilation albums of his work are Mouth-Harp Maestro and Fine Cuts.
 Also notable is the album Big Walter Horton with Carey Bell, released by Alligator Records in 1972.
 He worked at blues festivals and often performed at the Maxwell Street market in Chicago.
 In 1977, he played on the Muddy Waters album I'm Ready, produced by Johnny Winter.
 He also recorded for Blind Pig Records during this period.

 1980s

 Horton accompanied John Lee Hooker in the 1980 film The Blues Brothers, although in the film his playing is actually overdubbed by Joe Berson, as Horton was reportedly undone by the tedious cinematic process of multiple takes and abandoned the set.
 His final recordings were made in 1980.
 Horton died of heart failure in Chicago in 1981, at the age of 60, in a neighbor's apartment.
 Horton's death certificate also mentioned acute alcoholism.

 Legacy

-Horton was renowned for his innovative contributions to the music of Memphis and Chicago.
-His technique and tone continue to be studied and emulated by harmonica players around the world and he was heralded as one of the most brilliant and creative musicians ever to play the harmonica.
+Horton contributed to the blues traditions of Memphis and Chicago.
+His harmonica technique influenced many later blues musicians.

 Horton was posthumously inducted into the Blues Hall of Fame in 1982.

 In 2008, Horton was honored with a marker on the Mississippi Blues Trail in Horn Lake.